Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: State of the Art

 \subsection{Losses and training procedure}

 \cite{Liu_2019_ICCV} sample $N_s = N = 29495$ vertices from the (subdivided) scans.
 This number being equal to the number of vertices in the template is a choice, and not a requirement.

 Since the synthetic scans are, by nature, in correspondence with the BFM template, \cite{Liu_2019_ICCV} use the element-wise $\ell_1$ norm to train with supervision.
-For real scans, self-supervised training is carried out to minimize the Chamfer distance between the output $\mathbf{S}$ of the decoder and the potentially subdivded ground-truth scan.
+For real scans, self-supervised training is carried out to minimize the Chamfer distance between the output $\mathbf{S}$ of the decoder and the potentially subdivided ground-truth scan.

 Additional losses are used for synthetic and real scans.
-Edge-length loss is applied to regularize the topology of the reconstruction.
+Edge-length loss is applied to discourage poor triangulations for the reconstruction.
 For real scans, the edge-lengths in the output are regularized towards those of the template.
-For synthetic scans, the edge-length loss is applied as a function of the different between the edge-length of the input and the output meshes.
+For synthetic scans, the edge-length loss is applied as a function of the difference between the edge-length of the input and the output meshes.
 Normal consistency is used for vertex normals.
 Due to the presence of noise in the raw scans in the mouth region (points from the inside of the mouth, teeth, or tongue), Laplacian regularization is applied to penalize large changes in curvature in a pre-defined mouth region on the BFM template.

 The autoencoder is trained in successive phases.
 First, only the identity decoder is trained on the synthetic data only, then on a combination of synthetic and real data.
 After 10 epochs, the identity decoder and the fully-connected layer of the identity branch of the encoder are frozen (\ie backpropagation is disabled) and the expression decoder is trained on synthetic data alone, and then on a mixture of synthetic and real data.
 Finally, both decoders and encoder branches are trained simultaneously on both synthetic and real scans.
 We refer the reader to the original work for details.